Can I Pour Hot Water On Frozen Air Conditioner?

 How Do I Know When the Air Conditioner Has Defrosted?

-After How Long Should I Use My AC After Pouring Hot Water on It to Defrost?
+How Long Before I Should Use My AC After Pouring Hot Water on It to Defrost?

 Bottom Line

 Although using hot water to defrost a frozen air conditioner is possible, you need to take utmost caution.
 This is because water on electronic components is risky and can cause you harm.
-Also, this method can be tiresome if there’s a high ice buildup on a big air conditioner.
+Also, this method can be tiresome if a big air conditioner has a high ice buildup.

-To prevent such a problem from recurring, regularly change or clean the filter and check the refrigerant levels.
+To prevent yourself from researching how to fix frozen AC again, regularly change or clean the filter and check the refrigerant levels.
 Note that a frozen air conditioner can result in the whole unit spoiling if the problem is not well taken care of.

 You May Also Like: